-Implementation time Prevention measure Prior to departure from mainland/another island All equipment and cargo should be visually inspected for the presence of or any signs of rodent stowaways, these include but not limited to gnawing, droppings, nest material.
-Where possible - empty, check and repack items into storage containers.
-This is especially important when items are stored for extended periods.
-Where possible - any food items should be stored in clean, seale rodent-proof containers.
-Inform all passengers of the associated risks of incursion In transit If an invasive species e.g., rodent is found onboard do not continue the journey.
+Implementation time Prevention measure Prior to departure from mainland/another island Check vessels before reaching island Check all luggage and goods coming to the island and/or use rodent proof containers Where possible, pack on the day of travel Inform passengers of the associated risks of incursion Ensure good waste management procedures are in place and ensure all persons onboard are informed of such Report sightings rapidly In transit If an invasive species e.g., rodent is found onboard do not continue the journey.
 Return to the point of origin and ensure the vessel is free of invasive species before subsequent departures.
 Do not throw the individual(s) overboard.
 Report the incident to inform further biosecurity planning/measures.
-Ensure a bait station is on-board Ensure information on biosecurity is available to all people on the vessel On site Be vigilant Maintain permanent monitoring and bait stations on the landing sites of each island. • Maintain securely stored incursion response pack on each island.
-Ensure the quays/piers/landing sites are as clean as possible Dispose of waste correctly and preferably remove it from the island as soon as possible Report any signs of invasive species to the relevant person(s) and document any evidence to inform further biosecurity planning/measures Do not deliberately release any non-native species on the islands

-Returning to mainland Do not leave food or waste near the quay/pier/marina or storage areas.
-Maintain bait stations at the quay or equipment storage area ----------------------- --
+Ensure a bait station is on-board Ensure information on biosecurity is available to all people on the vessel Ensure information on biosecurity is available to all people on the vessel On site Be vigilant Maintain permanent monitoring and bait stations on the landing sites of each island.
+Maintain securely stored incursion response pack on each island.
+Ensure the quays/piers/landing sites are as clean as possible Dispose of waste correctly and preferably remove it from the island as soon as possible Report any signs of invasive species to the relevant person(s) and document any evidence to inform further biosecurity planning/measures Do not deliberately release any non-native species on the islands Returning to mainland Do not leave food or waste near the quay/pier/marina or storage areas.
+Maintain bait stations at the quay or equipment storage area